maxgfr/chat-rmi/README.md

-# talKlose
+# chat-rmi

-chat who works thanks to RMI
+chat application which works thanks to RMI technology